lkminh/AddressManagement/README.md

   - Method 1: A Form with simple text inputs
   - Method 2: A Google Map dialog with the ability to pick location on a map
 * To pick a location from the map dialog, simply double click on the map
+* The text box on the map dialog is just for previewing the address, not editable